Most expats have thought about buying a condo in Thailand at one time or another.

 1. How Big is the Rabbit Hutch?

 People pay over the odds for convenience and often end up making sacrifices that later down the line they usually regret.

 Just a few weeks ago a friend and I went to see a condo in Ekkamai, Bangkok.
-The said condo was 2-bedroom, approximately 60 sq. m., B35,000 a month.
+The said condo was 2-bedroom, approximately 60 sq. m., 35,000 Baht a month.

-We'd already turned our noses up at the size of the one we were viewing, but 41 square metres!
+We'd already turned our noses up at the size of the one we were viewing, but 41 square meters!
 How do you fit two bedrooms in that?

 The lady went on to explain the market and how developers were increasingly making condos near stations smaller to maximize profits and squeeze higher prices out of buyers/renters.

 So, just by making the sacrifice of having to walk an extra few minutes to the station, for not even £100 more a month, we could have 21 sq. m. more space.